These days, it feels like almost every conversation begins with a statement of busyness:

 Sadly, I think so.
 Most of us have accepted that never-ending to-do lists and jam-packed schedules are a normal part of modern life.

 But what if that wasn’t the case?
 What if instead of embracing exhausted and overwhelmed as cultural norms, we all decided to take small, intentional steps in the opposite direction?
-What would that look like?
+What would a slow, minimalist lifestyle look like?

 While I won’t pretend to have all the answers, I think there are ways we can actively work towards creating a culture of slow living—a society where our collective self-worth isn’t defined by how much we do and how much we consume.